 Diagnosis of Pancreatic Cancer

 CT or magnetic resonance imaging/magnetic resonance cholangiopancreatography (MRI/MRCP), followed by endoscopic ultrasonography with fine-needle aspiration (EUS/FNA) biopsy

 CA 19-9 antigen to follow (not for screening)

 Routine laboratory tests should be done.
 Elevation of alkaline phosphatase and bilirubin indicate bile duct obstruction or liver metastases.
 Pancreas-associated antigen CA 19-9 may be used to monitor patients diagnosed with pancreatic carcinoma and to screen those at high risk (eg, those with hereditary pancreatitis; ≥ 2 first-degree family members with pancreatic cancer, Peutz-Jeghers syndrome Peutz-Jeghers Syndrome Peutz-Jeghers syndrome is an autosomal dominant disease with multiple hamartomatous polyps in the stomach, small bowel, and colon along with distinctive pigmented skin lesions.
-Most (66 to 94%)... read more , or BRCA2 or HNPCC Lynch Syndrome Lynch syndrome is an autosomal dominant disorder responsible for 2 to 3% of cases of colorectal cancer.
-Symptoms, initial diagnosis, and treatment are similar to other forms of colorectal cancer... read more mutations).
-However, this test is not sensitive or specific enough to be used for population screening.
+Most (66 to 94%)... read more , or BRCA2 or HNPCC Lynch Syndrome Lynch syndrome is an autosomal dominant disorder responsible for 2 to 3% of cases of colorectal cancer ( 1).
+Symptoms, initial diagnosis, and treatment are similar to other forms of colorectal... read more mutations).
+However, this test is not sensitive or specific enough to be used for population screening, the CA 19-9 level is not always elevated in patients with proven pancreatic cancer (ie, nonproducers).
 Elevated levels should drop with successful treatment; subsequent increases indicate progression.
 Amylase and lipase levels are usually normal.

 Treatment of Pancreatic Cancer